QuarkNerd/blog/jdunkerley/_posts/2017-06-06-typescript-electron-webpack.md

 image: jdunkerley/assets/electron/buildprocess.jpg
 ---

-Having spent a few days experimenting with setting up a build process for creating an Electron-based thought I would put together a post describing the setup.
+Having spent a few days experimenting with setting up a build process for creating an Electron-based application thought I would put together a post describing the setup.
 First, a disclaimer that this is still a work in progress and as with everything within the JavaScript world it seems like there are a thousand ways to do it and this is just one way.
 Secondly, I am by no means an expert and this is just the process I wanted to create - I am sure there are improvements that can be made and would value suggestions!

 So my requirements are: